cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 There are  1 000 000 000 000 000 CYB (one Peta CYB or 1 PCYB).
 There is currently no such thing as the maximum amount of CYB tokens, this is due to the continuous inflation paid to the network validators.

-[THC](https://github.com/cybercongress/congress/blob/master/ecosystem): an Ethereum ERC-20 compatible token has utility value in the form of control over [cyber\~Foundation]() (an Aragon DAO) and the ETH from the [auction]() proceeds.
+[THC](https://github.com/cybercongress/congress/blob/master/ecosystem): an Ethereum ERC-20 compatible token has utility value in the form of control over [cyber\~Foundation](https://github.com/cybercongress/cyber-foundation) (an Aragon DAO) and the ETH from the [auction](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberauction-or-auction) proceeds.

 One of the core values of THC, is the ability to be able to receive CYB tokens (1 to 1) for anyone staking THC during cyber\~Auction.
-Prior to Genesis cyber~Congress has minted 700 000 000 000 000 THC (seven hundred Tera THC).
+Prior to Genesis cyber~Congress has minted 750 000 000 000 000 THC (seven hundred and fifty Tera THC).

 The third, non-transferable, and non-tradable token, is called [Karma](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#general-questions).
 Karma can be thought of as a token, but it's closer to your reputation.
 Karma points are gained by users when they create cyberlinks.